 ii) Transparency is maintained due to good communication

 iii) Bugs and other issues can be easily identified and fixed

 i) Not efficient for long-term projects

 iv) Cannot be used for maintenance projects

-Limitations of Agile methodology
+- Limitations of Agile methodolog

 i) Lacks in setting deadlines and proper documentation